rudidude86/gura-lang.github.io/documents/String-Operation.md

     str = 'The quick brown fox jumps over the lazy dog' str[35..]       // returns ['l', 'a', 'z', 'y', ' ', 'd', 'o', 'g']

+An index with a negative number points the position from the bottom, where `-1` is the last position.

+    str = 'The quick brown fox jumps over the lazy dog' str[-3]         // returns 'd'
+    str[-2]         // returns 'o'
+    str[-1]         // returns 'g'

 Function `chr()` returns a string that contains a character of the given UTF-8 character code.